What Is Going On?

 This is a time of transition, many a wise person has stated this, but the transition is within each of us as we learn to shift our thoughts from the lower to higher intellect.
 This is the path of our evolution.
 Yes, we can raise the vibrancy rate of the earth by imagining a world in balance, but it is limited by our rational mind.
 Our vague notions can manifest little, and if even a part of us needs change to happen in the world, or feels guilty about what is going on or establishes blame for disharmony it will work against our imagined world.
 This is the litmus test I referred to above.
 Only when we are making ourselves more balanced, will be able to externalize en masse.
 Besides, who decides what future we should manifest if we could?

 You will find that everyone’s thoughts about what it should be like to be different; however, our inner self knows, hence, if we can get past our thinking mind then we can connect through our shared collective consciousness and would know.
-To do this we, again come to the notion that we must work on shifting ourselves towards being more present in the now.
-We cannot synergize with others if we remain separate from ourselves.
-In a way, we must come to terms with the responsibility of our intellect and capabilities.
+To do this we must work on shifting ourselves towards being more present in the now.
+We cannot really connect and synergize with others if we remain separate from ourselves.
+In a way this means coming to terms with the responsibility of our intellect and capabilities.

 The future comes from the now, it is how events unfold.
 There is plenty enough to do right now, and it differs for everyone.
 It matters not what you do, what matters is why and how you go about doing it.
 Are you doing what you need to be doing?
 Are you vested in doing it as much as you can?
 If you are doing this in any significant amount then you know that what might happen in the future is not so relevant.
-One of the best paths any could choose is one where you simply pay attention and listen to your life.
-It is not easy, but if it were what would be the point?
-And yes, we can be a little lazy at times, but persistence over the long term is what counts, and which will be of enormous benefit.
+One of the best paths any could choose is one where you simply pay attention and listen to your life as it is right now.
+It is not easy, but if it were there were be no need or point in going through the many lifetimes of experiences that we have?
+And yes, we can be a little lazy at times, but persistence over the long term is what counts and will be of enormous benefit.
 We all struggle with different aspects of living; there is no shame in this.
 All you need do is ask yourself, “What am I prepared to do about it today?”

 © 2012 Allan Beveridge